 Step 1: Start by cooking the fresh cherries a little with some dried cherries and add just a little sugar and some cornstarch to thicken it a bit.
 You’ll bring it to a boil and that’s it for a fabulous sweet cherry filling.

-Step 2: For a delicious crusty you have two choices, make a pie crust like I did with Apple Hand Pies and Raspberry Hand Pies or if you are time crunched or just don’t want to make a pie crust, go with puff pastry.
+For a delicious crust you have two choices, make a pie crust like I did with Apple Hand Pies and Raspberry Hand Pies or if you want a light and airy buttery crush, go with puff pastry.
 The pastry is so light and fluffy, they are like a fruit filled croissant.
-If you don’t have fresh cherries around frozen will work also.

-Step 3: Roll out the puff pastry, cut it into rectangles, add a dollop of the cherry filling and fold the pastry over.
+Step 2: Roll out the puff pastry, cut it into rectangles, add a dollop of the cherry filling and fold the pastry over.
 Crimp the edges, cut a slit in the center and brush with an egg wash to give them a golden color.
 Last but not least, sprinkle with Demerara sugar which is a partially refined sugar with larger crystals.
-It is great for topping desserts or pastries.
+It’s great for topping desserts or pastries.
 You can also use Turbinado sugar.

 This is a great simple dessert that comes together in no time and tastes great warm with ice cream, or with a simple glaze for breakfast or brunch.
-There were no left overs in our house, however, if you do have some, re-heat them in the oven for a few minutes.
+You probably won’t have leftovers, but if you do, re-heat them in the oven for a few minutes.

-I made these over the holidays when the girls were home and they ate them all week long.
+I made these over the holidays when the girls were home and they loved them and ask for them every time they come home now.

 Do you love CHERRIES, here are some other recipes you might like